polypheny/Polypheny-Control/README.md

 # Polypheny-DB-Control
-Tool for deploying and managing Polypheny-DB
+A tool for deploying and managing Polypheny-DB.